f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab1/voltconsole.rst

 VoltConsole is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.

-It can be used to manage "sites" in existing on-premises data centers as well as manage sites in AWS, Azure, and GCP cloud environments.
+It can be used to manage "sites" in existing on-prem data centers as well as manage sites in AWS, Azure, and GCP cloud environments.

 Using VoltConsole an end-user can centrally manage a distributed application environment.